Human evolution and contributors to Paleontology on stamps, postal stationeries and postmarks of Estonia

 souvenir sheets and booklets a year, with an annual total face value

-ranging from about ten to twenty Euros
+ranging from about ten to twenty Euros.

-in Europe - Think Green".
+[O1] This year, The Europa theme was “Ecology in Europe – Think Green”.

 "On the stamp the artist shows that work made man from the ape